jiajunngjj/jiajunngjj.github.io/_pages/about.md

 ---

 Currently, I'm a specialist solution architect in Red Hat, driving the business of Red Hat AppDev and middleware solutions in the ASEAN region.
 I am passionate about technology and helping enterprises to digitally transformed.
-My expertise in cloud native technologies have helped enterprises to architect and build scalable solutions.
+I help enterprises to architect and build scalable solutions with my expertise in cloud native technologies.

 Previously, I had co-founded and built Jobsy into a fast growing, manpower outsourcer in Singapore, and provided leadership for Jobsy growth strategies.

 During my free time, I read books, write blogs and build technical contents to share with the community.
-My projects and demo can be found in my [GitHub](https://github.com/jiajunng/amq-ha-openshift-demo).
+My projects and demo can be found in my [GitHub](https://github.com/jiajunngjj).